Azure Blob storage: Premium (preview), Hot, Cool, and Archive storage tiers

 Archive storage is offline and offers the lowest storage costs but also the highest access costs.

-Only the hot and cool storage tiers (not archive) can be set at the account level.
+Only the Hot and Cool storage tiers can be set at the account level.
+Currently the Archive tier cannot be set at the account level.

 Data stored in the cloud grows at an exponential pace.
 To manage costs for your expanding storage needs, it's helpful to organize your data based on attributes like frequency-of-access and planned retention period to optimize costs.
 Data stored in the cloud can be different in terms of how it is generated, processed, and accessed over its lifetime.
 Some data is actively accessed and modified throughout its lifetime.
 Some data is accessed frequently early in its lifetime, with access dropping drastically as the data ages.
 Some data remains idle in the cloud and is rarely, if ever, accessed once stored.